nikhilg1210/nikhilg1210/README.md

 - 👋 Hi, I’m @nikhilg1210
-- 👀 I’m  Data scientist
--  currently working as data scientist intern at bloktrek
+- 👀 I’m currently working as Data scientist at Bloktrek
-- 🌱 I’m currently learning Data science
+- 🌱 I have done Post Graduate Diploma in Business Analytics from IIM CALCUTTA + IIT Kharagpur + ISI kolkata
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...